somecallmejosh/ux-engineering-portfolio/content/projects/forever-project.md

 ## Subscriptions for Deeper Dives
 When I want to go deeper, I lean on a few trusted subscriptions:

-- <strong>[Frontend Masters](https://www.frontendmasters.com)</strong> for structured, high-quality courses
+- [Frontend Masters](https://www.frontendmasters.com) for structured, high-quality courses
-- <strong>[Frontend Mentor](https://www.frontendmentor.io)</strong> for real-world project practice
+- [Frontend Mentor](https://www.frontendmentor.io) for real-world project practice
-- <strong>[Udemy](https://udemy.com)</strong> for quick, targeted lessons (when I know exactly what I need)
+- [Udemy](https://udemy.com) for quick, targeted lessons (when I know exactly what I need)

 I don't try to "complete" every course.
 I treat them more like a workshop: pop in, build something, pop out with a new idea or skill sharpened.

 A few courses that I have fully completed, recently purchased, and wholeheartedly recommend:

-- <strong>[Joy of React](https://www.joyofreact.com/)</strong> by Josh W. Comeau: It's not just the React stuff that makes this course great&mdash;it's the way Josh teaches how to think about building user interfaces.
+- [Joy of React](https://www.joyofreact.com/) by Josh W. Comeau: It's not just the React stuff that makes this course great&mdash;it's the way Josh teaches how to think about building user interfaces.
 The React content is top-notch, but the real value is in the mindset shifts.
-- <strong>[Learn UX Design](https://www.learnui.design/courses/learn-ux-design.html)</strong> by Erik Kennedy: This probably isn't a course you'd expect to see on a web developer's list, but Erik's approach to UX design is incredibly practical and applicable to front-end work.
+- [Learn UX Design](https://www.learnui.design/courses/learn-ux-design.html) by Erik Kennedy: This probably isn't a course you'd expect to see on a web developer's list, but Erik's approach to UX design is incredibly practical and applicable to front-end work.
 Matter of fact, he started out in development and maintains a great balance between the two disciplines.
 It helped me think more critically about user flows and interface decisions.

 Neither of these people know me, and have no idea I'm recommending their courses.
 I just think they're worth every penny.
 But, if they were compelled to send me a kickback or two, I wouldn't complain. :-)